yanyanwinston/SECDataExtractor_v3/docs/developer-guide.md

 - Consult `docs/openapi/data-api.yaml` for the OpenAPI 3.0 contract and sample payloads.
-- Run the service locally with `uvicorn api.app:app --reload` (requires the `fastapi` dependency from `requirements.txt`).
+- Run the service locally with `uvicorn api.app:app --reload` (requires the `fastapi` and `uvicorn` dependency from `requirements.txt`).
 - Import `docs/postman/data-api.postman_collection.json` into Postman for quick requests against a running instance.
+- The filing and statement services keep in-memory caches (~5 minute default);
-- The service keeps per-ticker filing metadata in memory for ~5 minutes to accelerate repeat queries; adjust `cache_ttl` when constructing `DataRetrievalService` for different caching horizons.
+  adjust `cache_ttl` when constructing `FilingRetrievalService` or `StatementRetrievalService` for different horizons.
+- Concept labels merge MetaLinks metadata with the local label linkbase.
+When MetaLinks omits issuer-specific captions, the extractor reads `*_lab.xml` to repopulate terse and total labels before parsing presentation trees.
+- Fact matching collapses single-dimension concept facts back to the base line item when the dimension fingerprint is the same for every context.
+This prevents generic member names from replacing concept captions in legacy filings (e.g., TSLA 2022 automotive revenues).

 ## Working with Arelle
 - `ArelleProcessor.check_arelle_available()` verifies installation; the renderer will